microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     profile?: string;
 }

+// Warning: (ae-missing-release-tag) "CartesianLineBindings" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface CartesianLineBindings {
+    stroke?: string;
+    width?: NumericFieldScaleBinding;
+}

 // Warning: (ae-missing-release-tag) "CartesianPointBindings" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export interface CartesianPointBindings {
+    // (undocumented)
+    fill?: ColorBinding;
     size?: NumericFieldScaleBinding;
     x?: DataFieldBinding;
     y?: DataFieldBinding;